zeroc-ice/ice-demos/cpp11/IceGrid/icebox/README.md

   - Select `Direct Connection` and click `Next`.

-  - Enter `DemoIceGrid` for the IceGrid instance name and click next.
+  - Enter `DemoIceGrid` for the IceGrid instance name and click `Next`.

   - In `Endpoint Configuration`, select `A hostname and port number?` and click `Next`.